PeterMarshall29/book1/jupyternotebooks/glossary.md

 Passing by Reference
   If a function parameter type is declared to be a reference to a type, then a reference to a variable can be passed instead of the variable itself.
 This saves the memory overhead needed to create the local copy of the passed in value, and allows the function to operate on the original value instead.
 Also called call-by-reference, as opposed to call-by-value when the actual value is passed in.

+POD Type
+  POD = "Plain Old Data".
+A class or a struct that do not include any constructor, destructor or virtual functions - they only have int, char, double, bool, etc. as data members.

 Print Debugging
   Using strategically position print statements to follow the control flow of a programme’s execution.
 The print statements may just include an index to identify which statement produced it, or more detailed error/exception outputs.